Train derails in eastern India, killing 7 people

-At least seven people were killed when seven coaches of a New Delhi-bound train derailed early Sunday in eastern India, an official said.
+Seven people were killed and 29 injured when nine coaches of a New Delhi-bound train derailed early Sunday in eastern India, officials said.

-District Magistrate Rajeev Roshan said another 10 people were injured in the accident in Bihar state.
+Most of the passengers were asleep when the train jumped the tracks.
+Soon after the accident, hundreds of villagers rushed to help rescuers and members of India's disaster management to pull out people trapped in the twisted metal and overturned coaches.

+Indian Railways official Rajesh Dutt Bajpai said that by noon Sunday, the rescue work was over.
+Two of the injured were in critical condition, he said.

 The cause of the accident is being investigated.
 The Press Trust of India news agency said a rail fracture appeared to have caused the derailment about 30 kilometers (20 miles) north of Patna, the Bihar state capital.